RapidRiskAssessment/website/index.md

 This means the RRA is more likely to result into important risks being surfaced and mitigated, rather and obscured and forgotten despite "security telling you to fix all the things".

+# Get started!

+1. Even if you're a seasoned risk professional, our [Risk TL;DR](assessing_security_risk.md) may pick your interest.
+This is a quick introdution to risk assessments in general.
+2. Check our the Podcasts, videos, etc. below !
+3. Read the Reference Documentation (see top menus), especially [RRA for services](rapid_risk_assessment.md)
+4. Play with integrations, such as the Google Docs templates.

+Eventually, we might add a real training documentation or video to get you started and train your friends and colleagues.

 # Participate

 This website, reference and tools are all hosted under the [MPL](LICENSE) on [https://github.com/rapidriskassessment](https://github.com/rapidriskassessment).